LynaLuo-Lab/tssr-smiles-generation/README.md

 This includes TensorBoard logs and sampled molecules.

 To persist on the host when using docker run directly, mount a volume
-- docker run --rm -it --gpus all \
+- docker run --rm -it --gpus all
-  -v "$PWD/data:/workspace/data" \
+  -v "\$PWD/data:/workspace/data"
-  -v "$PWD/outputs:/workspace/RLPipeline/runs" \
+  -v "\$PWD/outputs:/workspace/RLPipeline/runs"
-  tssr-smiles:latest PRL-Run1
+  ghcr.io/lynaluo-lab/tssr-smiles-generation:latest PRL-Run1

 Alternatively, after a run, you can copy results out of the container with docker cp if you noted the container ID.